 All the above comes across through the elegance of the metalwork and the exquisite ornamentation seen in Sauronesque gauntlets, decorated falconry hoods, ornate gun barrels and the custom sets made for the likes of Philip II of Spain or Emperor Charles V.

-(You can tell much of the armour is custom, because some are very clearly made for gentlemen who have overindulged on the mead and venison.)
+You can tell much of the armour is custom, because some were very clearly made for gentlemen who overindulged on the mead and venison.

 Also look out for: